Dono-Rossi/CSC215/Notes/CPMchapter8notes.md

 - This increases uses but can also get complicated when people try to move back and forth between the individual microprocessors
 - The easiest solution is just to use the instructions on the origional 8080 set, which in standard throughout all versions

-## Avoiding Conflicts
-- On Z80, there are commands that just don't work on the CP/M assembler
-- Becasue of this, many conflicts arise when the Z80 clashes with CPM
-- To solve this, the 8080 provides 'absolute adressing' where Jump instructions go to a definite location in memory
-- the Z80 adds 'relative adressing' where a jump can be specified to a location

 ## THE TWELVE
 * Out of 256 possible cominations of eight binary bits, the 8080 used 244 of them, leaving TWELVE bit patterns unused
 * In the 8085, TWO of these TWELVE combinations are used, 20H and 30H